My Foodie Box

 My Foodie Box is a Perth, Western Australian-owned and operated meal kit service.
 Their weekly eco-friendly boxes contain locally sourced ingredients with recipes that must be cooked by hand by the customer using the pre-ordered menus included in the box.

-Paint points - what we discovered
+Paint points - what we've discovered

 • A lot of members were not able to find the right page to place an order, since the same navigation is used for both visitors and members.